tudelft-iv/multi_sensor_calibration/README.md

 This repository contains a calibration tool to calibrate a sensor setup consisting of lidars, radars and cameras.
 Using this extrinsic sensor calibration tool, the sensor poses can be estimated with respect to each other.
 This code has bindings with Robot Operating System (ROS).
 For more information, we would like to refer to the ICRA 2019 conference paper (see [1]).

+This code was originally written for ROS 1 but was later migrated to ROS 2.
+This README hasn't been updated yet for new commands and it's possible some things don't work after migration.

 ## Getting Started

 This tutorial explains how to use the _multi_sensor_calibration_ toolbox.
 It consists of the following main components: